 Tree weeks: Road trip in West USA

 A road trip in West USA is probably the ultimate road trip in the United States, with many gorgeous National Parks, and some cool cities.
-For a road trip to West USA you’ll need at least three weeks (more is better!).
-In three weeks you can see the Grand Canyon, get your kicks on Route 66, sleep in one of the weird themed hotels in Las Vegas, visit one of the hottest places in the world (Death Valley) and you might see some bears in Yosemite National Park.
+For a road trip to West USA, you’ll need at least three weeks (more is better!).
+In three weeks you can see the Grand Canyon, get your kicks on Route 66, sleep in one of the weird themed hotels in Las Vegas, visit one of the hottest places in the world (Death Valley), and might see some bears in Yosemite National Park.
 From there you make your way down the USA West Coast and visit San Francisco and Los Angeles.

 Mileage 4500 kilometers / 2800 miles

-States California, Arizona, Utah and Nevada.
+States California, Arizona, Utah, and Nevada.